 where $\d{\rm PS} = \d y_1 \, \d y_2\, \d^2 \bm K_\sT\, \d^2 \bm q_\sT$ and ${\cal{M}}$ is the hard scattering amplitude for the process $\gamma \gamma\to \ell^+\ell^-$, which is derived from the cut diagrams given in Fig.~\ref{fig:fd-cs}.
 One may wonder whether these are actual cut diagrams, since the amplitudes on the right of the cut are not simple conjugates of the ones on the left.
 However, the photons in the nucleus (in the equivalent photon approximation as in Ref.~\cite{Vidovic:1992ik}) are considered not to be in a momentum eigenstate.
 In this way there can be incoming photons with different momenta in the amplitude compared to the complex conjugated one, and, actually, the nonzero contributions to the cross section are only given by such interference terms.
 By not considering momentum eigenstates, the cross section is already nonzero at the level of two GTMDs, rather than four (i.e.\ one for each nucleus in both amplitude and conjugate amplitude), and Fig.~\ref{fig:fd-cs} refers indeed to cut diagrams.

-Before elaborating more on this important point, we would like to emphasize another, equally important, observation: the variable $\bm \Delta_\sT$ is not directly observable in UPC experiments (unless one would measure the momenta of the recoiling nuclei precisely), whereas its Fourier conjugate variable, the impact parameter $\bm b_\sT$, can be measured or determined.
+Before elaborating more on this important point, we would like to emphasize another, equally important, observation: the variable $\bm \Delta_\sT$ is not directly observable in UPC experiments (unless one would measure the momenta of the recoiling nuclei precisely), whereas its Fourier conjugate variable, the impact parameter $\bm b_\sT$, can be determined, although not event by event.
+In particular, the angle of $\bm b_\sT$ can be approximated with the event plane orientation, whilst its length is estimated by means of Monte Carlo or Machine Learning simulations~\cite{Roland:2014jsa, Mallick:2021wop} which evaluate the correlations between $b_\sT$ and other observables, like the multiplicity of charged particles.
+The events with different impact parameters are usually binned in ranges of centrality, necessitating the integration over the corresponding $b_\sT$ range.
 The cross section in $b_\sT$-space can formally be obtained from Eq.~\eqref{eq:cs} via the Fourier transform

 The Fourier transform turns a product of $\Delta_\sT$-dependent expressions into a convolution of $b_\sT$-dependent terms: